Want to become a safer driver while also making some money? A defensive driving class can snag you a car insurance discount.

 "With people that take the course just for a ticket, we find anywhere from 75 percent to 85 percent in the next five years don't have a citation or a crash," he says.

-According to Solomon, defensive-driving courses run anywhere from four to eight hours long.
-Either the state or individual insurance companies determine the length and type of course required for a discount.
+As for class length, Solomon says they usually last from four to eight hours, noting that either the state or individual insurance companies determine the length and type of course required for a discount.

 Once you've completed the course, your car insurance company will require proof you took the class, which usually involves sending in a certificate.
-Check with your car insurance company before choosing a class to make sure your insurer will accept it.
+Your insurer should be able to provide you with a course near you that it will accept.

-"You could lose the discount if you were to get into an accident," says Madia, "Some companies take away the discount if the course didn't work."
+Madia says to be sure to put your polished skills to work once out of the classroom.
+"You could lose the discount if you were to get into an accident," warns Madia, "Some companies take away the discount if (they think that) the course didn't work."